 - MUSCLE RELAXERS: Muscle Relaxers are used for spasms.
-I probably don't have to tell you that all the drugs listed here have a ton of side effects (HERE) --- side effects that are underestimated and underreported by at least an order of magnitude (HERE).
+I probably don’t have to tell you that all the drugs listed here have a ton of side effects (HERE) — side effects that are underestimated and underreported by at least an order of magnitude and maybe even two (HERE).

 Ultimately though, the problem is that the Scar Tissue / Inflammation complex, when left to its own devices, can cause “Supersensitivity” (CHRONIC PAIN).
 What is supersensitivity you ask?
 Listen to what Dr. Chan Gunn (medical neurologist and developer of modern “Dry Needling”) of Vancouver’s Institute for the Study and Treatment of Pain and author of the landmark paper, Misperceptions in Neuropathy or Type III Pain says in a paper written not quite a year ago (What is Pain?).

-- NO TRAINING: What are doctor's trained to do?
-They are trained to run tests, prescribe drugs, refer patients to other doctors, and perform surgeries --- all the things listed above.
-Yes, they are trained to do orthopedic and neurological examinations as well (HERE).
-But they are not well-trained to determine the difference between problems that are pathological or merely functional.
-I really should not use the word "merely" here because FUNCTIONAL PROBLEMS (or HERE) can be just as bad as gross pathology --- sometimes worse.
+- NO TRAINING: What are doctor’s trained to do?
+They are trained to run tests, prescribe drugs, refer patients to other doctors, and perform surgeries.
+Yes, they are trained to do orthopedic and neurological examinations as well (HERE), but are rarely adept at determining the difference between problems that are pathological or merely functional.
+I really should not use the word “merely” here because FUNCTIONAL PROBLEMS (or HERE) can be just as bad as gross pathology — in many cases, worse.

-- MONEY: Let's not fool ourselves here folks.
-Medicine today is not like it used to be --- about multi-generational relationships with physicians.
-It's corporate.
+- MONEY: Let’s not fool ourselves here folks.
+Medicine today is not like it used to be — about a multi-generational relationship with your family doctor.
+Medicine is now corporate.
 Look at the medical offices around here, for instance.
-Every doctor that I am aware of is affiliated with either the Crips or the Bloods (that's not really their names, of course, but there are only two --- you get the point).
+Every doctor that I am aware of is affiliated with either the Crips or the Bloods (that’s not really their names, of course, but there are only two — you get the point).
 There is no other option.
-And let's be honest with each other for a moment.
-The medical community (including Big Pharma) see's you, the patient, as a COMMODITY.
-Where's the real money at?
+And let’s be honest with each other for a moment.
+The medical community (including BIG PHARMA) see’s you, the patient, as a COMMODITY.
+Where’s the real money at?
 Certainly not in helping you truly get better.
-The big money is in keeping you alive for as long as possible --- with your Chronic Pain and as many Chronic Conditions as you can handle.
+The big money is in keeping you alive for as long as possible — with your Chronic Pain and as many Chronic Conditions as you can handle.
 If you think that this is not happening today, THIS STUDY might change your mind.

 “The [Golgi] tendon organ… responds very intensely when the muscle tension suddenly increases.
 When the Golgi tendon organ of a muscle are stimulated by increased muscle tension, signals are transmitted into the spinal cord to cause reflex effects in the respective muscle.
 However, this reflex is entirely inhibitory….
 Thus, this reflex provides a negative feedback mechanism that prevents the development of too much tension on the muscle.
 When tension on the muscle and therefore on the tendon becomes extreme, the inhibitory effect from the tendon organ can be so great that it leads to a sudden reaction in the spinal cord and immediate relaxation of the entire muscle.”